What do you want to calculate?

 Point-in-Time Snapshot

 Cap rate is calculated on current NOI — it doesn't account for future rent increases, lease expirations, capital expenditures, or changing vacancy.
-A 10-year hold requires discounted cash flow (DCF) analysis for a complete picture.
+A 10-year hold requires discounted cash flow (DCF) analysis for broader analysis.

 Quality of Input Data